Transgender

-A transgender person (often abbreviated to trans person) is someone whose gender identity or gender expression does not correspond with their sex assigned at birth.
-Many experience gender dysphoria, which they seek to alleviate through transitioning, often adopting a different name and set of pronouns in the process.
-They may undergo sex reassignment therapies such as hormone therapy and sex reassignment surgery to more closely align their primary and secondary sex characteristics with their gender identity.
-Not all transgender people desire these treatments and others may be unable to access them for financial or medical reasons.
-Those who do desire to medically transition to another sex may identify as transsexual.
+A transgender (often shortened to trans) person has a gender identity different from that typically associated with the sex they were assigned at birth.

+The opposite of transgender is cisgender, which describes persons whose gender identity matches their assigned sex.

-Transgender is an umbrella term.
-In addition to trans men and trans women, it may also include people who are non-binary or genderqueer.
-Other definitions of transgender also include people who belong to a third gender, or else conceptualize transgender people as a third gender, and the term may be defined very broadly to include cross-dressers.
+Many transgender people desire medical assistance to medically transition from one sex to another; those who do may identify as transsexual.
+Transgender does not have a universally accepted definition, including among researchers; it can function as an umbrella term.
+The definition given above includes binary trans men and trans women and may also include people who are non-binary or genderqueer.
+Other related groups include third-gender people, cross-dressers, and drag queens and drag kings; some definitions include these groups as well.

-Gender identity is distinct from sexual orientation, and transgender people may be of any sexual orientation.
-The opposite of transgender is cisgender, which describes people whose gender identity matches their assigned sex.

-Statistics on the number of transgender people vary widely, in part due to differing definitions of transgender.
-Some countries, such as Canada, collect census data on transgender people.
-Transgender identity is generally found in less than 1% of the worldwide population, with figures ranging from <0.1% to 0.6%.
+Being transgender is distinct from sexual orientation, and transgender people may identify as heterosexual (straight), homosexual (gay or lesbian), bisexual, asexual, or otherwise, or may decline to label their sexual orientation.
+Accurate statistics on the number of transgender people vary widely, in part due to different definitions of what constitutes being transgender.
+Some countries collect census data on transgender people.
+Canada was the first country to introduce collection of census data on its transgender and non-binary population in 2021.
+Generally, less than 1% of the worldwide population is transgender, with figures ranging from <0.1% to 0.6%.

+Many transgender people experience gender dysphoria, and some seek medical treatments such as hormone replacement therapy, gender-affirming surgery, or psychotherapy.
+Not all transgender people desire these treatments, and some cannot undergo them for legal, financial, or medical reasons.

-Many transgender people face discrimination in the workplace, in accessing public accommodations, and in healthcare.
+The legal status of transgender people varies by jurisdiction.
+Many transgender people experience transphobia (violence or discrimination against transgender people) in the workplace, in accessing public accommodations, and in healthcare.
 In many places, they are not legally protected from discrimination.
+Several cultural events are held to celebrate the awareness of transgender people, including Transgender Day of Remembrance and International Transgender Day of Visibility, and the transgender flag is a common transgender pride symbol.

 Terminology

-Before the mid-20th century various terms were used within and beyond Western medical and psychological sciences to identify persons and identities labeled transsexual, and later transgender from mid-century onward.
-Imported from the German and ultimately modelled after German Transsexualismus (coined in 1923), the English term transsexual has enjoyed international acceptability, though transgender (1965, by J. Oliven) has been increasingly preferred over transsexual.
+Before the mid-20th century, various terms were used within and beyond Western medical and psychological sciences to identify persons and identities labeled transsexual, and later transgender from mid-century onward.
+Imported from the German and ultimately modeled after German Transsexualismus (coined in 1923), the English term transsexual has enjoyed international acceptability, though transgender has been increasingly preferred over transsexual.
 The word transgender acquired its modern umbrella term meaning in the 1990s.